 They're not smeared by the mainstream media.

-They are promoted, they are considered the smartest people in the world, the most accomplished, the most valuable.
+They are considered the smartest people in the world, the most accomplished, the most valuable.

-Set this meeting up because you're going to get a lot of criticism from your viewers because Rupert Murdoch supported my work on climate change.
+You set this meeting up because you're going to get a lot of criticism from your viewers because Rupert Murdoch's supporting my work on climate change.

 You set this meeting up because you were going to get a lot of criticism from your viewers because Murdoch's supporting my work on climate change.